jasperdevrient/waylayio.github.io/_posts/2015-11-01-howto-template.markdown

 var meterNumber = options.requiredProperties.meterNumber || waylayUtil.getResource(options)
 {% endhighlight %}

-In this example, the sensor that will fetch the data from the external system needs only one input argument _meterNumber_.
+In this example, the sensor that will fetch the data from the external system and needs only one input argument _meterNumber_.
 That input argument can be either defined on the sensor level (via properties), or like in this case, via the resource concept.
 When you associate the sensor with a resource name, you need specify a resource on the node level as:

 * fixed resource name (e.g. house1, deviceX, meter123...)